 Alopecia Areata Adventure Camp –

-In 2017, the Australia Alopecia Areata Foundation and Variety – the Children’s Charity ran the first ever Alopecia Areata Adventure Camp, generously supported by Newcastle Permanent Charitable Foundation.
+AAAF and Variety – the Children’s Charity ran the first ever Alopecia Areata Adventure Camp, generously supported by Newcastle Permanent Charitable Foundation, in 2017.
 The AAAdventure Camp is a fantastic opportunity for kids living with Alopecia to make friends, learn about the condition and – most importantly – have a very fun time.

 Thanks to our generous supporters, the AAAdventure Camp is completely free for kids with alopecia to attend, including flights, meals, accommodation and activities.

 In 2017, we were hosted at Taronga Western Plains Zoo in Dubbo, Central NSW.
-AAAF will be hosting another AAAdventure Camp in November 2018, and hope to have even more kids attending.
-This year we will be hosting at The Summit Outdoor Adventure Park in Trafalgar East, Victoria.
+This year we will be hosting at The Summit in Victoria and have kids from every state in Australia attending.